walker-at/Spark-Snowflake-Spotify-Pipeline/README.md

 2. This lambda function then triggers an ETL job in AWS Glue to perform our Spark transformations on the data.
 3. The transformed data is put into the "transformed_data/album_data" or "transformed_data/songs_data" or "transformed_data/artist_data" depending on which it is.
 4. The spark code in AWS Glue then moves the original file from "raw_data/to_processed" to "raw_data/processed".
 5. Snowpipe is triggered when files are deposited in any of the 3 transformed_data folders in my S3 bucket.
-The snowpipe puts this data into either the "tbl_album" table, the "tbl_artist" table, or the "tbl_songs" table in Snowflake where it is ready to be queried for further analysis.
+I have 3 different snowpipes which put the data into either the "tbl_album" table, the "tbl_artist" table, or the "tbl_songs" table in Snowflake where it is ready to be queried for further analysis.

 code inside lambda function for data extraction triggers the AWS Glue transformation